 The short-lived, harmony-centric Evil Speakers followed.
 Although we never really released anything, people did say some nice things about us (once) and we did get played on XFM but this was after we had already called a halt to the band, which was a bit odd.
-It’s still a complete mystery to this very day as to how they got hold of our songs.

 For the last few years I’ve been playing guitar for prog-folk-post-skiffle aficionados Satan’s Cock.
 We are known for our energetic performances and also for our extensive knowledge of all types of food Condiments and chutney.

 This brings me pretty much up to date except I haven’t mentioned Untitled Fruit Company.
 Well, if I have to sum it up in one sentence; It’s me faffing about with a load of musical instruments, samplers and laptops in my spare room.